dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 ![A clear crystal](/assets/crystal.jpg)
 [^1] _A post about asking questions to get Crystal Clear™, incidentally about event objects_

-In the early days of the web, users navigated through web pages and applications rather slowly for a number of reasons, but in part it was because they were doing it one refresh at a time.
-Basically, any navigation or application state change needed to be sent as a request to the server, and these changes could only become visible to user after the page reloaded (refreshed).
+In the early days of the web, users navigated through web pages and applications rather slowly for a number of reasons, but in part it was because they were doing it one page refresh at a time.
+Basically, any navigation or application state change on a page needed to be sent as a request to the server, and these changes could only become visible to the user after the response delivered new HTML to browser and it reloaded (refreshed) completely to rebuild the page.
+JavaScript allowed web developers to fundamentally change this paradigm, making it one of the most important programming languages for modern day web applications.

-The ability to execute code in a browser environment has made JavaScript one of the most important programming languages of the day, because it allowed web developers to fundamentally change this paradigm.
-JavaScript made it possible to access a faster and more interactive web experiences by allowing page changes happen without needing a full page refreshes.
-This is due in part because JavaScript "knows how to wait".

-Now let me explain what that means - JavaScript application code on the browser usually needs to wait for something to transpire first before running, for example a user's click.
-A key technology to allow that allows snippets of code to execute conditionally based on events is the __event object__. <u>An event object represents information related to how, what, and when an event in the browser happens.</u>

-<u>When I ran into the concept of events, I wanted to be sure I was pretty clear on the principles that underly JavaScript's ability to create, register, listen, and execute event-based code.</u>
+JavaScript changed modern development by allowing page changes to occur without making the page go through a full request/response cycle and page reload.
+This made it possible users to access faster, more interactive web experiences.
+Part of the reason that JavaScript was able to make this impact is because "knows how to wait".
+What I mean by that is JavaScript application code on the browser usually needs to wait for something to transpire first before running, for example a user's click.
+A key piece of the puzzle to allow that to execute conditionally based on events is the __event object__.
+An event object represents <u>data related to how, what, and when an event in the browser occurred</u>.
+When I ran into the concept of events, I wanted to be sure I was pretty clear on the principles that underly JavaScript's ability to create, register, listen, and execute event-based code.

 Below are some questions, and hopefully answers, that mirror some of the confusions I had when learning about JavaScript events.
-But first, let's go over some facts about browser events and JS events.
+But first, let's go over some facts about browser events.

 ### Events - If only we listen, they will be heard

 The browser and DOM are firing events all the time regardless of what code we've written.

 Besides obvious ones like a user clicking on the page, we also have things like the `DOMContentLoaded` event, which occurs when the DOM is parsed from HTML, and `Window.onload`, fires once all of the page's assets are finished loading.
-Besides certain browser based events affecting how quickly how our application runs, they can't influence what code our application runs until we listen for them.
+However, apart from the fact that certain browser based events telling us things how well or quickly our application runs, they can't influence how code our application runs until we listen for them.

 Event-based code is the process of tying the execution of these events to code in our applications.